Eli-Kuz/Eli-Kuz/README.md

 Welcome to my GitHub profile!

 ## 🚀 About Me
-- 🔭 I’m currently working as a Data Engineer at Sber.
+- 🔭 I’m currently working as a Data Analyst at Sber.
 - 📚 I'm a master degree student of HSE (Big Data Analytics).
 - 🌱 I’m learning advanced data visualization and other techniques.
 - 📚 I enjoy reading business, psychology, and classic books.